roosterMAP/rmKit-docs/docs/source/utils.rst

 Three operators were added to allow the user to copy, cut, and paste selected faces.

-* ``Copy`` :: Copy the face selection into the clipboard.
+* ``Copy`` : Copy the face selection to the clipboard.

-* ``Cut`` :: Copy the face selection into the clipboard then remove it from the mesh.
+* ``Cut`` : Copy the face selection to the clipboard and delete them from the mesh.

-* ``Paste`` :: Paste the geo in the clipboard to the active object.
+* ``Paste`` : Paste the geo from the clipboard to the active mesh.

 .. note::
 	* Bind in the addon Preferences in the ``3D View`` context or access it in the rmKit-Utils section of the tools panel.
-	* It is prefferable that you bind these to the same keys as their object mode variants.
+	* It is preferable that you bind these to the same keys as their object mode variants.

 .. _gridtoggle: